pratikp12/Corona_india/README.md

 ![](images/1st_case.PNG)
 In Januaray and Februry corona crisis was not severe

-we only want to work on data realted to 2nd May 2012 so i use folloeing commands to limit the rows covid_latest=covid1[covid1['Date']=='02/05/20']
+we only want to work on data realted to 2nd May 2012 so i use following commands to limit the rows covid_latest=covid1[covid1['Date']=='02/05/20']

 sort data based on Confirm case